spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202212.0/marketplace/manage-using-glue-api/carts-of-registered-users/manage-items-in-carts-of-registered-users.md

 ---
-title: Managing items in carts of registered users
+title: Manage items in carts of registered users
 description: Retrieve details about the items of the registered users' carts, and learn what else you can do with the resource in the Spryker Marketplace
 template: glue-api-storefront-guide-template
 related: